If I were not a physicist, I would probably be a musician. I often think in music. I live my daydreams in music. I see

 Students look at how chords, intervals and harmony are constructed and how they are related to the keyboard and other non-percussion instruments.
 Students take the theory learned and use the music of both Mozart and Lady Gaga when preparing for assessment.

 Students explore the traditional music of South America, Egypt and the British isles.
-Looking at the call and response of Brazil, the ‘micam hijaz’ of Egypt and folk music of Ireland the pupil s are assessed by performing a chosen piece from one of these countries.
+Looking at the call and response of Brazil, the ‘micam hijaz’ of Egypt and folk music of Ireland the students are assessed by performing a chosen piece from one of these countries.
 They learn the famous Zorba the Greek, both the dance and the bouzouki part for the keyboard!
 This unit is a lot of fun!